Pathing & AI Explained

 - Are transport tasks separated?

-Fixing even one often improves everything.
+Fixing even one of these often improves everything downstream.

 When AI problems are unavoidable